 Because supplements, including protein powder, are not heavily regulated by the FDA, third-party testing is important for verifying purity and potency.
 Without it, you just have to take the manufacturer’s word that the ingredients and protein content match up to what they say.

-We generally don’t recommend protein supplements that aren’t backed by third-party testing, so this one earned a 2 out of 5 here.
+While we generally don’t recommend protein supplements that aren’t backed by third-party testing, this one earned a 2 out of 5 in this category, the independent testing results make us a little more willing to suggest it for some people.

 Pure Protein Powder vs Transparent Labs Whey Protein Isolate